vlames/subops/README.md

 * Type ```make``` to create a ```SubOps``` executable
 * Type ```./SubOps``` to start the application
 * Try various operations using test files from the ```resources``` directory

+## Important

+Test files should be located in the same directory as the executable